Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Experiments

-\textbf{Base Model and Benchmarks} We fine-tune Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen25vltechnicalreport}, referred to as \basemodel and evaluate on vision-centric tasks.
+\textbf{Base Model and Benchmarks} We fine-tune Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen25vltechnicalreport} and evaluate on vision-centric tasks.
 Following~\cite{liao2025longperceptualthoughts}, for general-knowledge datasets, we retain only their vision splits (e.g., MMStar-V~\citep{chen2024we}).
-In addition, we adopt vision-centric focused benchmarks V$^{*}$ Bench~\citep{v_star}, CV-Bench (averaged both 2D and 3D), and MMVP~\citep{tong2024cambrian}.
-These benchmarks test visual search, 2D/3D spatial reasoning, fine-grained attribution, and coarse scene understanding.
-In our table~\ref{tab:main_results}, we also use RealWorldQA~\citep{RealWorldQA_xAI_2024}.
+In addition, we adopt vision-centric focused benchmarks V$^{*}$ Bench~\citep{v_star}, CV-Bench (averaged both 2D and 3D), MMVP~\citep{tong2024cambrian} and RealWorldQA~\citep{RealWorldQA_xAI_2024}.
+These benchmarks test visual search, 2D/3D spatial reasoning, fine-grained attribution, and scene understanding.

 \textbf{Evaluation.} We use two main protocols for evaluation.
 For comparison vs existing models and published results we used VLMEvalKit~\citep{duan2024vlmevalkit} with GPT-4o as a judge (Table~\ref{tab:main_results}).
 For ablations, we utilize the evaluation protocol of ~\citep{liao2025longperceptualthoughts} which utilizes rule-based matching instead of a judge.
 For clarity, results are shown with decimal when no LLM as a judge is used.
-To avoid ambiguity, results are shown in a 0-1 scale when rule-based evaluation is applied.

-\textbf{Source of high-quality image captions and metadata.} We use DOCCI~\citep{OnoeDocci2024}, a human-annotated dense caption dataset providing comprehensive descriptions of images, including fine-grained visual details.
-Unlike~\cite{liao2025longperceptualthoughts}, which used only a small subset, we leverage the entire dataset.
-In addition, each image is processed with the Grounded-Segment-Anything model~\citep{ren2024grounded} for additional metadata.
-We emphasize that our synthesis framework is not tied to DOCCI or any specific object-detection metadata, however exploring other caption datasets is left for future work.
+\textbf{Source of high-quality image captions and metadata.} We use DOCCI~\citep{OnoeDocci2024}, a human-annotated dense caption dataset.
+We defer exploring other caption datasets and automatically generated captions to future work.